This article on ancient India covers Gupta and post-Gupta rulers.

 - Information about their history through inscriptions and coins.

-- Changragupta was followed by Samudragupta.
+- Chandragupta was followed by Samudragupta.

 - Samudragupta, Gupta ruler (1700 years ago, ie AD 300).
 Harisena was his court poet.

-- Chandragupta, his father, was the first ruler of the Gupta dynasty to adopt the grand title of maharaj- adhiraja, a title that Samudragupta also used.
+- Chandragupta, his father, was the first ruler of the Gupta dynasty to adopt the grand title of Maharaj- adhiraja, a title that Samudragupta also used.

 - Four different kinds of rulers in different parts of India/Nepal/Srilanka either surrendered to him or made alliances.
 (Eg: Aryavartha, Dakshinapatha, gana sanghas etc).